DoddiSkula/noteshare-app/README.md

 # NoteShare app

-## Þróunarumhverfi
+## Developmental Environment
 * Android Studio
-* Notast er við Pixel 2 API 31 emulator
+* Pixel 2 API 26 emulator

-## Class Diagram
+## Class Diagram (Outdated)
-* [Linkur](https://drive.google.com/file/d/1RIiUCSj9UH7BOEffdccNdc82NN4R2c-P/view?usp=sharing "Class Diagram skjal á Google Drive sem unnið er á Diagrams.net") á hrátt Design model sem hægt er að opna á [Diagrams](https://diagrams.net)
+* [Link](https://drive.google.com/file/d/1RIiUCSj9UH7BOEffdccNdc82NN4R2c-P/view?usp=sharing "Class Diagram skjal á Google Drive sem unnið er á Diagrams.net") to raw design model that can be opened in [Diagrams](https://diagrams.net)

-* Einnig fylgir með [.png](./Class-Diagram.png "Class Diagram á .png formi") útgáfa.

-## Staða á vefþjónustu
-* Vefþjónusta ekki virk eins og er.
-Network service skilar mock data þangað til, í einhverjum tilvikum.
+## NoteShare Web Service
+* [Link](https://noteshare-server.herokuapp.com/) to the web service hosted on Heroku.

+## Use Cases
+* -[x] User management (login/signup ect.)
+* -[x] Course selection
+* -[x] Favourite courses
+* -[x] Unfavourite courses
+* -[x] View your own uploads and your favourite courses
+* -[ ] Share and open lecture notes - In final stages.
+File data present on server and app has virtually all functional means at the ready.
+Passing byte arrays to and from the server to store and display, respectively, over HTTP needs implementation.

+## Existing user login
+* This user has File objects present in the database as if he had uploaded them.

+* username: admin

+* password: admin